finos/symphony-bdk-java/README.md

 It is also possible to protect endpoints based on shared secrets.
 This is particularly useful when your application needs to receive notifications from external systems and therefore needs to expose a publicly available endpoint.

 Both the external system and your application could share a secret through some secure channel.
-On every notification sent, the external system would add that secret in a HTTP header and Symphony Bot application would automatically reject requests without it.
+On every notification sent, the external system would add that secret in a HTTP header and Symphony Bot SDK would automatically reject requests without it.

 In ```application-dev.yaml``` add the following: